rianadon/Cosmos-Keyboard-PCBs/README.md

 The reset button didn't get wired in the PCB, so to upload you need to hold down BOOT while plugging in the microcontroller.

-### Testing USB
+### Testing USB & LED

 If you want to have some fun, install Arduino and then from Arduino IDE install the Adafruit TinyUSB library.
-Set your board to `Generic RP2040`, set `Tools -> CPU Speed` to `120 MHz`, and upload `File -> Examples -> Adafruit TinyUSB Library -> DualRole -> Simple -> device_info`.
+Set your board to `Generic RP2040`, set `Tools -> CPU Speed` to `120 MHz`, and upload the `lemon_test` sketch in this repository.
 With the serial monitor open, you should see information printed when you plug in/out devices to the secondary USB port.
+The RGB LED will also slowly fade through colors.

+Alternatively, you can upload `File -> Examples -> Adafruit TinyUSB Library -> DualRole -> Simple -> device_info`, which will only test USB.
+I based `lemon_test` off of this code.

 ### QMK examples